-ARTICLE 29 ENTRY INTO FORCE, DURATION AND TERMINATION
+ENTRY INTO FORCE, DURATION, AMENDMENT AND TERMINATION

-1. Each Party shall notify the other Party of the fulfillment of its internal legal procedures required for the bringing into force of this Agreement.
-This Agreement shall enter into force on the thirtieth day from the date of notification of the later Party.
+1. Each Party shall notify (through diplomatic channels) the other Party of the fulfillment of its internal legal procedures required for the entry into force of this Agreement.
+This Agreement shall enter into force on the thirtieth day after the date of notification of the later Party.

 2. The Agreement may be amended by mutual consent of the Parties in writing.
-The amendments shall enter into force in accordance with the same legal procedure prescribed under the first paragraph of this Article.
+The amendments shall enter into force in accordance with the same legal procedure prescribed under paragraph 1.

-3. This Agreement shall remain in force for a period of 15 years and shall continue in force thereafter unless, after the expiry of the initial period of 14 years, either Party notifies in writing the other Party of its intention to terminate this Agreement.
+3. This Agreement shall remain in force for a period of 10 years and shall continue in force thereafter unless, after the expiry of the initial period of 9 years, either Party notifies the other Party in writing of its intention to terminate this Agreement.
 The notice of termination shall become effective one year after it has been received by the other Party.

-4. In respect of investments made prior to the date when the notice of termination of this Agreement becomes effective, the provisions of this Agreement shall remain in force for a further period of 15 years from that date.
+4. In respect of investments made prior to the date when the notice of termination of this Agreement becomes effective, the provisions of this Agreement shall remain in force for a further period of 10 years from that date.